mautic/user-documentation/docs/home/installing-from-production-package.md

 ### Preparing for installation

 Before installing a package, ensure that:
-* Your server environment meets the [minimum requirements][minimum-requirements] for the version you are installing.
+* Your server environment meets the [minimum requirements](https://www.mautic.org/download/requirements) for the version you are installing.
 * Your server directory is writable by the Mautic web server.
-* Your database meets the [minimum requirements][minimum-requirements] for the supported databases and valid user permissions to access to the database.
+* Your database meets the [minimum requirements](https://www.mautic.org/download/requirements) for the supported databases and valid user permissions to access to the database.
 * Your server has enough free disk space to run the installation.
 Consider the database size as well.
 * PHP's `max_execution_time` is at least 240 seconds.

 ## Downloading a production package

-Download the latest stable release as a zip file from [mautic.org/download][download-mautic].
+Download the latest stable release as a zip file from [mautic.org/download](https://www.mautic.org/download).

-For more information about the available Mautic packages, visit [the Mautic Releases][mautic-releases] page.
+For more information about the available Mautic packages, visit [the Mautic Releases](https://www.mautic.org/mautic-releases) page.

 ## Uploading the production package

 After downloading a desired package, upload the package zip file to your web server, and unzip it in the directory where the Mautic instance will be hosted.

 Your web server must have the permissions to access the unzipped files.
-For more information on file and folder permissions, visit [this page][file-permissions].
+For more information on file and folder permissions, visit [this page](troubleshooting/file-ownership-and-permissions).

 ### Using the web-based installer